Scavenge through the spice cabinet, because I'm going to show you how to make an iced chai tea latte at home!

 Description

 Make your own iced chai tea latte at home!
-You just need some spices, black tea, nut milk, and sweetener for a refreshing paleo and dairy free iced chai tea at a fraction of the coffee shop price.
+You just need some spices, black tea, nut milk, and sweetener for a refreshing homemade dairy free iced chai tea at a fraction of the coffee shop price.

 Ingredients